ElmikKA/social-network/README.md

         fetch all public posts:
             const { allPosts } = useGetAllPosts()

-    notification bar: (todo)
+    notification bar:
         get all notifications
+            useGetNotifications()

-        add trigger to send new notification if user is online
+        add trigger to send new notification if user is online (todo)

-        follow requests

-        group requests

-        events

     right sidebar:
-        message buttons for people who are following you or you are following: fetch all messages (todo)
+        message buttons for people who are following you or you are following:

+            fetch all id, username, avatar of follows/followees (todo)

+            fetch all messages (todo)

             send message button (todo)